Gender, Law, and the Family in the History of Modern South Asia

 - Year of study:

-Beginning with the advent of British rule in the late eighteenth century and running up to the present day, this year-long course looks at the Indian family to explore the impact of British colonial power on Indian social and political structures, and its legacy for how we understand Indian culture and identity today.
-From the writings of social reformers during British rule to Bollywood’s current obsession with stories of family strife, notions of family and kinship have long played an integral role in shaping ideas about South Asian culture and identity.
-This course looks at the economic, political and social factors that shaped debates about family life over the course of three turbulent centuries.
-It explores the ways by which the family became an important site for defining and demonstrating social difference, between coloniser and colonised but also between the different caste, class and religious groups comprising South Asian society.
-Secondary reading on specified themes will be supplemented with primary source material, including legal and government records, autobiographical material and photographs, as well as novels, short stories and films relating to the topics covered.
+Beginning with the advent of British rule in the late eighteenth century and running up to the present day, this course looks at the Indian family to explore the impact of British colonial power on Indian social and political structures, and its legacy for how we understand Indian culture and identity today.
+Notions of family and kinship have long played an integral role in shaping ideas about South Asian culture and identity.
+Over 10 weeks we explore the ways by which the family became an important site for defining and demonstrating social difference, between coloniser and colonised but also between the different caste, class and religious groups comprising South Asian society.
+Secondary reading on specified themes will be supplemented with primary source material, with particular focus on the extensive South Asian legal resources held at the SOAS library.

 - An understanding of the ways in which gender and law inform power relations and processes of identity formation in colonial and post-colonial South Asia.